 The ultimate goal of sperm is to fertilize the egg.
 However, to meet the egg cell, the sperm has to go through a long and tedious path.
-After they meet, many people wonder what’s next and how long will it take for implantation to occur and the woman to get pregnant.
+After they meet, many people wonder what’s next, how long will it take for implantation to occur and for the woman to get pregnant.
 This article aims to clarify these doubts in detail.

 How sperm meets egg

 In everyday language, we understand by sperm’s journey to the egg the race in which only one sperm cell will make it to the finish line, and win the competition.
 Although this is an analogy, it actually works very similarly: while many sperms participate in the race, only one of them will be the privileged one that will fertilize the egg.

 We can split the journey into two different stages:

 - Male reproductive tract: from the testes to the exterior.

 - Female reproductive tract: from the vagina, where the semen is deposited, to the Fallopian tubes, where the sperm will meet the egg.

 At every single stage, the sperm will have to overcome new obstacles that you can find explained in the following sections.